amaranth-unm/amaranth-unm.github.io/projects/terrain/index.md

   class="left"
   width="60%"
-  caption="Santa Fe Trail model in Orca Slicer" image-url="images/printing-with-two-plates.png"
+  caption="Santa Fe Trail model in Orca Slicer" image-path="images/printing-with-two-plates.png"
 %}

-After printing out the first half and removing it from the build plate, the printer could proceed with printing the second plate.
-With both plates printed, we used a projection of the Santa Fe Trail to trace its path using acrylic paint pens.
-This allowed for greater detail and significantly reduced the duration of the 3D printing.
-If we were to do this 3D print over again, we would not choose a gradient filament because this created a color difference between the top layers of the two plates.

 {% include figure.html
-  class="right"
+  class="left"
   width="40%"
-  caption="Using a projector to trace the trail" image-url="images/low-tech-terrain.jpg"
+  caption="Using a projector to trace the trail" image-path="images/low-tech-terrain.jpg"
 %}

 {% include figure.html
   class="left"
-  width="55%"
+  width="50%"
-  caption="Model with acrylic paint pen work added" image-url="images/acrylic-terrain.jpg"
+  caption="Model with acrylic paint pen work added" image-path="images/acrylic-terrain.jpg"
 %}

+After printing out the first half and removing it from the build plate, the printer could proceed with printing the second plate.
+With both plates printed, we used a projection of the Santa Fe Trail to trace its path using acrylic paint pens.
+This allowed for greater detail and significantly reduced the duration of the 3D printing.
+If we were to do this 3D print over again, we would not choose a gradient filament because this created a color difference between the top layers of the two plates.